 Renee Kwok is a RYT 200 certified yoga instructor who specializes in power yoga, vinyasa flow, and yin (long holding poses).
 Renee works with patients on an individual basis to create a restorative and meditative yoga practice.
 With the incorporation of breath work to relax the body and mind, Renee aims to assist patients in fostering a deeper connection to the self.
 Renee has over 10 years of full time yoga instruction experience with individuals across the lifespan ranging from children to older adults.
 Renee also has experience in Thai Vedic Bodywork; the art of passive stretching and adjustment to ease the body out of pain and regain range of motion.

-Huda Abu-Suwa, M.S. is our research coordinator.
-She earned her Master’s degree in clinical psychology at Nova Southeastern University, and is currently completing her Ph.D. in clinical psychology.
-She is specializing in neuropsychology, and has experience in neuropsychological, psychoeducational, and personality assessments of children, adolescents and adults.
+Kat Wojnas, M.S. is our Testing Coordinator.
+She earned her Master’s degree in clinical psychology at Nova Southeastern University, and is currently completing her Psy.D. in clinical psychology.
+She conducts neuropsychological, psychoeducational, and personality assessments of children, adolescents and adults.